-Today we are diving into the Shark Stratos HZ3002 Ultralight Corded Stick Vacuum, a midrange model that has become a best-seller for Shark.
-We bought one and thoroughly tested this vacuum to evaluate its performance and unique features.
-In this review, we’ll discuss the pros and cons, providing you with all the information you need to decide if this vacuum is the right choice for you.
+Today, we are diving into the Shark Stratos HZ3002 Ultralight Corded Stick Vacuum, a midrange model that has become a best-seller for Shark.
+We bought one and thoroughly evaluated it to reveal its performance and unique features.
+In this Shark Ultralight vacuum review, we’ll discuss the pros and cons, providing you with all the information you need to decide if this vacuum is the right choice for you.

 The Shark Stratos HZ3002 Ultralight Corded Stick Vacuum is a best-selling midrange vacuum from Shark that excels in several areas.
 It features a DuoClean roller that performed exceptionally well in our pickup test, particularly on hard floors, achieving a rare perfect score.
 Its self-cleaning brush roll, known as HairPro, effectively handles pet and human hair.
 With higher-than-average airflow and an ultralight handle, it's easy to maneuver and offers efficient pickup.
 The vacuum also boasts an anti-allergy complete seal filtration system with a HEPA filter and odor neutralizing technology.
 However, it does not stand on its own and is slightly harder to push on carpet.
 Despite having below-average suction power, it delivers robust overall performance, making it a great choice, especially for homes with pets and hard floors.